drvinceknight/pfm/book/tools-for-mathematics/06-probability/tutorial/main.md

 random.choice(bag)
 ```

-If we run this many times we will not always get the same outcome:
+If you run this many times you will not always get the same outcome:

 ```{code-cell} ipython3
 :tags: [nbval-ignore-output]